JustBobinAround/gameoff_2025/docs/SCREENPLAY.md

 [PLAYER]

 Huh, where am I?
 I can't see.
+Its so dark.
 Hello?

 [UNKNOWN VOICE - SMOKE DEMON]

-Blind, deaf, and perhaps dumb although not mute.
-Silly human...
+Can’t see, can’t hear, but still voicing its opinions.
+Typical human...

 [PLAYER]